JudiniLabs/judini/README.md

 The `chatCompletion` method returns the complete string of the response from the CodeGPTPlus API.
 This allows you to easily access and manipulate the API response.

 Please note that the `agentId` and `callback` parameters are optional.

+# codegpt.getAgents

+The `getAgents` method allows you to retrieve a list of all the agents from the CodeGPTPlus API.
+Here's a brief overview of how to use it:

+## Parameters
+This method does not take any parameters.

+## Return Value
+The `getAgents` method returns an array of objects, each representing an agent.
+Each object contains details about an agent, such as its ID, name, etc.